-Mark Bernardino is in his 35th season as the head coach of the Virginia men's and women's swimming and diving programs, the longest tenured head coach in UVa history.
-He has overseen the Cavalier program for 25 Atlantic Coast Conference Championships including five consecutive years on both the men's and women's side.
-He is now tied for the most men's titles in conference history with 15 and has the second-most women's crowns in ACC history with 10.
+Mark Bernardino completed his 35th season as the head coach of the Virginia men's and women's swimming and diving programs in 2013, the longest tenured head coach in UVa history.
+He has overseen the Cavalier program for 27 Atlantic Coast Conference Championships including six consecutive years on both the men's and women's side, both ACC swimming and diving records.
+He holds the record for most men's titles in conference history with 16 and has the second-most women's crowns in ACC history with 11.

 UVa's rich tradition in the pool extends far past the conference realm.
 Bernardino has guided at least one Cavalier to every Summer Olympics since the 1996 Atlanta Games, including 2012 in London, when five current, former and incoming student-athletes competed - Katya Bachrouche (Lebanon), Yannick Kaeser (Switzerland), David Karasek (Switzerland), Matt McLean (United States) and Lauren Perdue (United States).

 McLean and Perdue joined former UVa and American swimming standouts Ed Moses and Melanie Valerio in a class unlike any other - Olympic gold medalists.
 McLean was a member of the men's 4x200-meter freestyle relay, while Perdue was a part of the women's relay in the same event.
 Moses earned gold with the men's 4x100-meter medley relay in 2000 in Athens, while Valerio won gold with the women's 4x100m free relay in 1996 in Atlanta.
 Moses also took home silver in the men's 100-meter breaststroke in Athens.